 Refrain takes it even further: their last meeting before the dream world crumbles and Riki returns to the real world has Riki completely distraught, yelling that he likes Kyousuke and wants to be with him forever, and Kyousuke screaming back that he likes Riki so, so much more, all coming across in exactly the same way an Anguished Declaration of Love would.
 And then in the end when Rin asks Riki who he likes, we never hear a response.
 There's nothing that's completely incompatible with an interpretation that they're just very strong friends, but if they weren't, this is sure as hell what it would look like.

 In Super Dangan Ronpa 2...oh, man.
-There's no question that Kuzuryuu and Peko love each other very much.
+There's no question that Kuzuryuu and Pekoyama love each other very much.
 The real question is if the love is romantic or familial in nature.
-Peko, Kuzuryuu's bodyguard, is loyal to him to the point where she kills one student and tries to condemn the others (including herself) to death just to get him off the island, and encourages him to use her to any means he desires.
-Kuzuryuu, normally a chilly jerkass, breaks down crying at Peko's sentencing and risks his life in a futile attempt to save her from her execution.
+Pekoyama, Kuzuryuu's bodyguard, is loyal to him to the point where she kills one student and tries to condemn the others (including herself) to death just to get him off the island, and encourages him to use her to any means he desires.
+Kuzuryuu, normally a chilly jerkass, breaks down crying at Pekoyama's sentencing and risks his life in a futile attempt to save her from her execution.
 Plus, he actually refuses to treat her like a tool and sees her as a beloved companion, which is in marked contrast to his behavior towards his other classmates.
 It may be the emotionally charged atmosphere of Chapter 2's trial, but there are a lot of fans who believe there's something romantic going on there.

 Word of God states that after the first game, Junpei chased after Akane for his whole life and never found her againnote Which is technically true- they do meet again in the sequel, but Junpei decides that he was only Loving a Shadow and that the innocent Akane he loved is gone.
 Despite this, the sequel shows that Akane genuinely wanted to be with Junpei, it was just that she had to devote her life to saving the world from Radical-6.
 One of the writers confirmed that she was not lying, which lends credence to the theory that her flirtation with him wasn't as pragmatically motivated as fans thought.
-In VLR, Junpei's future self is embittered by the whole experience, but both Akane and an alternate version of Junpei are confirmed to appear in the third game, so who knows where they'll end up?
+In VLR, Junpei's future self Tenmyouji is embittered by the whole experience, but both Akane and an alternate version of Junpei are confirmed to appear in the third game, so who knows where they'll end up?

 While not nearly as obvious as with June, Junpei also has some Ship Tease with Clover.
-On route to the true ending, they share a couple of intimate moments, which aren't romantic in and of themselves, but do pave the way for what can be read as Clover developing a bit of a crush on Junpei.
+On the route to the true ending, they share a couple of intimate moments, which aren't romantic in and of themselves, but do pave the way for what can be read as Clover developing a bit of a crush on Junpei.

-Phi/Sigma is jossed by Word of God, and the closest they get in VLR is a rather grudging friendship.
+Sigma/Phi is jossed by Word of God, and the closest they get in VLR is a rather grudging friendship.

 Sigma risked his life to save Diana, and later based Luna's appearance off hers.
 The third game will confirm the nature of their relationship.